Ghillies (dance shoes)

 Ghillies are specially designed shoes used for several types of dance.
 They are soft shoes, similar to ballet shoes.
-They are used by women in Irish dance, by men and women in Scottish country dance, and by men and women in Highland dance.
+They are used by women in Irish dance, by men and women in Scottish country dance, and by men and women in Scottish highland dance.

 Ghillies are also sometimes known by a variety of other names that include: light shoes, pomps, pumps, and soft shoes.

 Appearance and materials

 Ghillies are soft shoes, almost always made of a supple leather that forms to the foot.
 They use laces which criss-cross the top of the foot and are tied together similar to a sneaker.
 Most dancers use laces (required in competitions), although some ghillies do utilize elastic.
 Some dancers will also wrap the laces/elastics around the soles of the feet.
 The soles usually stretch across the entire bottom of the shoe (full-soled) and are made from leather.
 Some ghillies, however, are split-soled, with a leather sole under the heel and under the ball of the foot.
-Ghillies are most commonly black, although other colours (such as red, green, and white) are manufactured.
-White ghillies can be dyed a variety of colours to be used for costumes specially choreographed dances such as blue, red, pink and others.
+Ghillies are most commonly black, although other colours (including red, green, and white) are manufactured.
+White ghillies can be dyed a variety of colours, such as blue, red, pink and others, to be used with costumes for specially choreographed dances.